Have You Made a Mid-Year Resolution? 3 Ways to Know it’s Time to Shake Things Up

 New Year’s Day is when many people take stock of their life and look for ways to improve it — maybe by starting a diet, quitting smoking or pledging to binge-watch TV less.
 Well, here we are approaching the halfway mark of the year, and most of those resolutions are probably lying in the side of the road, somewhere back in the second week of January.

 But there’s something to be said about making an annual tradition of setting goals for improvement.
-So we propose a new tradition — a mid-year resolution for business owners.
+So we at Fleetmatics propose a new tradition for business owners — setting mid-year business goals.

 Listen to customer feedback.
 Marshall Field, founder of the legendary Chicago department store, defined his philosophy with a simple phrase: “Give the lady what she wants.”
 There’s a reason why that business mentality has stuck around since the 1880s: your customers’ feedback is the best barometer for whether you’re delivering what they need.